 John Proctor – Chair

 John has a broad business background.
-He has run his own consultancy firm for many years, working with a range of organisations from customer service and telecommunications, to libraries and museums.
+He has run his own consultancy firm for more than 20 years, working with a range of organisations from customer service and telecommunications, to libraries and museums.
 He brings a breadth of experience in marketing and strategic planning.
-Born in England, John came to New Zealand 25 years ago with his Kiwi wife, Tooki who is one of our Student Services coordinators.
-They have two children, one studying for a computer science degree at University and one working for a local not-for-profit organisation.
+Born in England, John came to New Zealand in 1989 with his Kiwi wife, Tooki, who is one of our Programme Coordinators.
+They have two children, one studying for a computer science degree at university and one who works part of her time as our Digital Marketing Coordinator.

 Will Flavell is currently the Head of Māori Studies at Rutherford College and elected member to the Henderson Massey Local Board (Auckland Council).
 He affiliates to several iwi including Ngā Puhi, Ngāti Whatua and Ngāti Maniapoto.
 He trained as a secondary school teacher at the University of Waikato and started his teaching career in 2007.
 In his spare time, Will enjoys playing sport particularly tennis, reading novels, hanging out with whānau and travelling around the world.

 As Mana Whakarite – Manager – of Literacy Waitakere for the past 11 years, Jane brings a business and people management focus to the organisation from a diverse career in small business, including her own.
 Capacity building has been her focus, as well as creating a vibrant and supportive workplace, learning about the literacy and community sectors at the same time.
-She juggles two sporty teenagers with her work and enjoys being a linguist, a foodie, a skier and attends writers’ festivals when she can.
+She juggles the lives of her two sporty adult children with her work, and her husband’s business, enjoys being a linguist, a foodie, a skier and attends writers’ festivals when she can.